RWTH-EBC/AixWeather/Joss_Paper/paper.md

 the weather data generation process.
 It ensures the availability of high-quality weather data, enabling researchers to focus on their essential work in the field of building energy systems.

 Figure \autoref{fig:AixWeatherStructure} shows the current structure of AixWeather.
+Starting from the import layer, the data is transformed into a core format, and from there into the desired export format.
+The core format is a standardized format that allows for easy conversion to different export formats.
+The pass-through handling avoids avoidable interpolation-related smoothing, through storing the original unsmoothed time series and, if the shifting sequence allows, overwriting the smoothed time series in the output file.

 ![Structure of AixWeather.\label{fig:AixWeatherStructure}](Overview_WeatherTool.png)